 Since the advent of online banking and fin-tech, loans are offered by different types of lenders, including traditional banks and online-only lenders.
 Choosing the best lender and getting the best loan rates can save you thousands of dollars.
 You don’t need perfect credit to get a personal loan.
 Even those with average to bad credit have options, and we’ll explore everything from the best options for people with excellent credit to the best bad credit loans.

-Compare Loan Rates and Apply Online
+Compare Personal Loan Rates and Apply Online

 Use the comparison tool here to view multiple options with no obligation.

-Best Personal Loan Picks for 2019
+Best Personal Loan Companies of 2019

 - Best Peer-to-Peer Lending: LendingClub

 - Best No-Fee Lending: Marcus

 - Best Financial Support: Upgrade

 LightStream Disclaimer: *Your loan terms, including APR, may differ based on loan purpose, amount, term length, and your credit profile.
 Rate is quoted with AutoPay discount.
 AutoPay discount is only available prior to loan funding.
 Rates without AutoPay are 0.50% higher.
 Subject to credit approval.
 Conditions and limitations apply.
 Advertised rates and terms are subject to change without notice.
 Payment example: Monthly payments for a $10,000 loan at 4.99% APR with a term of 3 years would result in 36 monthly payments of $299.66.

 LendingClub loans are “peer-to-peer” loans that let you borrow money from a person or from a group of people instead of through a traditional bank.
 Borrowers are assigned a grade based on income and credit score.
 Your grade determines your interest rate.
 It offers a co-sign option to borrowers with a credit score of 600 and above (the co-signer can have a credit score as low as 540).